-Montserrat is a national park in northern Spain with one of the best mountain ranges in the whole country.
+Montserrat is a natural park in northern Spain with one of the best mountain ranges in the whole country.
 It’s also the location of an old Catholic monastery from the 11th century that you can still go inside today.
 The sights in this park are awesome!

 The name Montserrat means ‘serrated mountain’ and it comes from the jagged shape of the mountain peaks when you look at them from a distance.
 Montserrat Spain is located near Barcelona so it’s very easy to visit on a day trip from the city, but some tips may be helpful.

 This travel guide will explain how to get to Montserrat Spain from Barcelona (with or without a tour), what to do there, how to see the mountains and monastery, and everything else you need to know before you go!

 Day Tours To Montserrat Spain From Barcelona

 First of all, if you’re on a tight schedule and want to skip the extra steps involved in arranging your own trip to Montserrat, there are a number of companies that offer tours.

 If you’d rather make your own arrangements and go without a tour, that’s covered next.